-Mountain Bike Skills Camp
+Mountain Bike Skills Course

 Thank you for creating what has been one of the best learning experiences of our lives.
 We traveled all the way from Australia to attend your camp in Golden, Colorado and it was worth every penny!
 Andy was a fantastic teacher with great personal skills.
 He has our highest commendation for creating a safe, exciting and fun environment for learning.

 It is refreshing to find someone who understands their field well enough to be able to deconstruct difficult and often hard to pinpoint concepts.
 This is a rare talent.
 We appreciate all of the careful thought that you and Andy have put into creating the mountain bike skills curriculum.
 The content was well-organized into different sections, and logically progressed from foundational skills (like body position and braking) to more difficult skills (like cornering).
 It is obvious that you have spent a lot of time not only thinking about how to mountain bike, but also how to teach it to others.

 Learning these mountain biking skills has truly made us “

 betterriders”.
 Thank you for the opportunity to attend your camp and we look forward to attending a core skills camp #2!